 Brand Names: Opana, Opana ER

-Generic Name: oxymorphone (Pronunciation: ox ee MOR fone)
+Generic Name: oxymorphone

 What is oxymorphone (Opana, Opana ER)?

-Oxymorphone is used to treat moderate to severe pain.
-The extended-release form of this medication is for around-the-clock treatment of pain.
+Oxymorphone is an opioid medication used to treat moderate to severe pain.

 What are the possible side effects of oxymorphone (Opana, Opana ER)?

 Call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about oxymorphone (Opana, Opana ER)?